Guidelines for and against

 4. Are you a terrorist or some other kind of threat to public safety?

-If anything in your history suggests that you are a danger to national
+If anything in your history suggests that you endanger national

 or if you have committed any acts that threaten other people,

-your chances of being offered a pathway to American citizenship are
+you have little chance of being offered a pathway to American

 5. What ties do you have to your country of origin?